Get

 We’re sure this doesn’t surprise you, but sugar is not healthy for dogs.
 Although not toxic, it can still cause serious issues in larger amounts.
 Excessive amounts of sugar over a prolonged period of time can lead to issues such as diabetes,3 metabolic issues, and digestive issues.

 Treats should only make up around 10% of your dog’s diet or less, and these treats should be canine treats rather than human ones.
 That means you should avoid feeding your dog sugar, including brown guar, powdered sugar, processed sugar, and cane sugar.
-It simply isn’t good for him.
+It simply isn’t good for them.

 Artificial sweeteners should also be avoided.
 In the instance of xylitol,4 ingestion can lead to toxicity.
 If your dog has eaten anything with xylitol, contact your vet immediately.